 Cellular Technical Services Company, Inc. ("Cellular"), a non-operating public company, was incorporated in 1988 as NCS Ventures Corp. under the laws of the State of Delaware.
 On July 25, 2007 Cellular entered into a Share Transfer, Exchange and Contribution Agreement (the "Share Exchange") with SafeStitch LLC, a Virginia limited liability company.
 On September 4, 2007, Cellular acquired all of the members' equity interests in SafeStitch LLC in exchange for 11,256,369 shares of Cellular's common stock, which represented a majority of Cellular's outstanding shares immediately following the Share Exchange.
 Effective January 8, 2008, Cellular changed its name to SafeStitch Medical, Inc. and increased the aggregate number of shares of capital stock that may be issued from 35,000,000 to 250,000,000, comprising 225,000,000 shares of common stock, par value \$0.001 per share (the "Common Stock"), and 25,000,000 shares of preferred stock, par value \$0.01 per share.
 For accounting purposes, the acquisition has been treated as a recapitalization of SafeStitch LLC, with SafeStitch LLC as the acquirer (reverse acquisition).
 The historical financial statements prior to September 4, 2007 are those of SafeStitch LLC, which began operations on September 15, 2005.
 The accompanying financial statements give retroactive effect to the recapitalization as if it had occurred on September 15, 2005 (inception).
-Certain reclassifications have been made to prior periods' consolidated financial statements to be consistent with the current period's presentation.

 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-For the period from September 15, 2005 (inception) through December 31, 2008, the Company has accumulated a deficit of \$9.4 million, including a net loss of \$5.2 million for the year ended December 31, 2008, and has not generated revenue or positive cash flows from operations.
+For the period from September 15, 2005 (inception) through December 31, 2010, the Company has accumulated a deficit of \$17.0 million, including a net loss of \$5.3 million for the year ended December 31, 2010, and has not generated revenue or positive cash flows from operations.
 The Company has been dependent upon equity financing and loans from stockholders to meet its obligations and sustain operations.
 The Company's efforts have been principally devoted to developing its technologies and commercializing its products.
-Based upon its current cash position, availability under the extended term of its \$4.0 million line of credit from The Frost Group, LLC (the "Frost Group") and the Company's President and CEO, Jeffrey G. Spragens, and by monitoring its discretionary expenditures, management believes that the Company may be required to delay, reduce the scope of or eliminate its research and development programs, reduce its planned commercialization efforts or obtain funds through arrangements with collaborators or others that may require the Company to relinquish rights to certain product candidates that it might otherwise seek to develop or commercialize independently.
+Based upon its current cash position, availability under the extended term of its \$4.0 million line of credit from The Frost Group LLC ("The Frost Group") and the Company's President and CEO, Jeffrey G. Spragens (the "Credit Facility"), and by monitoring its discretionary expenditures, management believes that the Company will be able to fund its existing operations through December 31, 2011.
+However, in order to fund all planned operations, including the commercialization of certain of the Company's products and the anticipated expansion in 2011 of clinical trials for certain of the Company's product candidates, the Company anticipates that additional external financing will be required.
+If adequate funds are not available, the Company may be required to delay, reduce the scope of or eliminate its research and development programs, reduce its planned commercialization efforts or obtain funds through arrangements with collaborators or others that may require the Company to relinquish rights to certain product candidates that it might otherwise seek to develop or commercialize independently.
 Although the Company plans to secure additional funds through the issuance of equity and/or debt, no assurance can be given that additional financing will be available to the Company on acceptable terms, or at all.
 The Company's ability to continue as a going concern is ultimately dependent upon generating revenues from those products that do not require further marketing clearance by the U.S. Food and Drug Administration ("FDA"), obtaining FDA clearance to market its other product candidates, and achieving profitable operations and generating sufficient cash flows from operations to meet future obligations.